Laxmirlola/Askery/README.md

 ## Acknowledgments

 - Inspired by Quora's design and functionality.
-- Built using the MERN stack with a focus on user experience.

 Enjoy exploring and customizing this **Askery**! 😊